-BlackRock Inc. (BLK) CEO Larry Fink on Q1 2020 Results - Earnings Call Transcript
+BlackRock, Inc. (BLK) CEO Larry Fink on Q1 2020 Results - Earnings Call Transcript

 Larry Fink

-Michael I am pleased to have Rob Goldstein, our Head of Technology to give you a much more precise answer that I can’t.
+Michael I am pleased to have Rob Goldstein, our Head of Technology to give you a much more precise answer that I can.
 Rob?

 Rob Goldstein